Fake Grass For Dogs: Pet-Friendly Artificial Turf Your Dog Will LOVE!

 If you plan to use manufactured pet turf in a dog run or a yard where dogs regularly play, you will want to let your installer know when you place your order to have turf installed.
 This way, your installer will know to follow a specific installation process just for pet owners.

-When we install artificial grass for pets, we include a turf deodorizer in the base preparation, as well as the infill, to help neutralize odors from future urine.
-We also recommend to all of our pet owner clients that a membrane is installed between the base and the turf, which promotes enhanced air circulation.
-Turf deodorizer is also available for homeowners concerned about possible odor in their pet’s favorite bathroom areas, which can be kept on hand in a spray bottle to use as needed.
+When we install artificial grass for pets, we can include a turf deodorizer in the base preparation, as well as the infill, to help neutralize odors from future urine.
+The deodorizer will not rid the problem, however.
+In order to get rid of the urine odor problem completely and permanently, we recommend to all of our pet owner clients that the absolute best way to eliminate the awful urine smell is to remove it from its source and there is a product that was formulated to do exactly that.
+Urine Zero is the pet urine odor solution and is available for homeowners concerned about the possible odor in their pet’s favorite bathroom areas.
+We recommend always keeping a spray bottle on hand to use as needed.

 If you happen to have a digger that leaves you plenty of holes to try to fill and cover with new grass, you will also enjoy the durable nature of synthetic turf.
 Dogs will find this type of ground cover to be a less inviting option for digging.

 Now that you are convinced that synthetic pet turf is the right choice, what kind of turf product should you install?
 With brands like SYNLawn, TigerTurf, EasyTurf, and K9Grass, it can be a difficult decision.
 Luckily, we have compiled some of the best pet turf options for you to choose from.

 TigerTurf Pet Turf was made for durability and comfort.
 This turf has a brown thatch layer and triple reinforced binding.
 The blades are omega shaped, which contribute to a realistic look and softer feel while being durable for high amounts of foot traffic.
 Made to withstand use by all sizes of dogs and their families, you can’t go wrong with TigerTurf.